variousauthors/monstermash-jam-2014/NEXTSTEPS.md

     he should get a little push away (about half his senses distance) (see the game) [ ] when running and then push the opposite direction but without letting go of the original run direction, megaman goes to standing and faces in the original run direction.
+[ ] A second shooting animation plays parallel to some of megaman's animations [ ] switch to and from shooting animation based on the inactive state

 ### VHS ###